Solar Panel Calculator for Iowa (IA)

 Solar Installation Costs in Iowa

 The average cost to install solar panels in Iowa is $2.95 per watt before incentives.
-For a typical 8 kW system, that translates to approximately $23,600 gross, or $16,520 after the 30% federal ITC.
+For a typical 8 kW system, that translates to approximately $23,600 installed.
+The 30% federal ITC expired for systems installed after December 31, 2025, so state and utility programs are now the main cost reducers.
 Available incentives: Federal ITC (30%), property tax exemption.

 Net Metering in Iowa